HakanSeven12/FreeCAD-Geomatic-Workbench/README.md

 Create Guide Lines

 ## Installation
-Clone the project into the `~/.FreeCAD/Mod/Geomatics` folder.
+Download and extract the ZIP file into the .FreeCAD/Mod folder or use git to clone into .FreeCAD/Mod.

 Go to "Edit -> Preferences -> General -> Units" set "Number of decimals = 6".